UW-Hydro/VIC/docs/Overview/ModelOverview.md

 ## Main Features

-The VIC model ([Liang et al., 1994](../Documentation/References.md#VIC)) is a large-scale, semi-distributed hydrologic model.
+The VIC model ([Liang et al., 1994](../Documentation/References.md#primary-historical-reference)) is a large-scale, semi-distributed hydrologic model.
 As such, it shares several basic features with the other land surface models (LSMs) that are commonly coupled to global circulation models (GCMs):

-1. The land surface is modelled as a grid of large (>1km), flat, uniform cells
+1. The land surface is modeled as a grid of large (>1km), flat, uniform cells
     - Sub-grid heterogeneity (e.g. elevation, land cover) is handled via statistical distributions
 1. Inputs are time series of daily or sub-daily meteorological drivers (e.g. precipitation, air temperature, wind speed)
 1. Land-atmosphere fluxes, and the water and energy balances at the land surface, are simulated at a daily or sub-daily time step